Graduate Program Handbook

-The Office of the Dean of College is responsible for the student handbook, the College’s undergraduate honor code, and accessibility in the classroom.
+The Office of the Dean of the College is responsible for the College's student handbook, the College’s undergraduate code of conduct, and accessibility.
 For accessibility accommodations on Williams' campus, please click here.
-For further information about accessibility on campus, and further resources, the Office of Accessible Education offers further support and guidance.
-(For Clark accessibility queries, please contact Laura Kaufman.)
 Some College-wide funding opportunities are also available through the Dean’s Office, such as Fulbright and Luce grants.
-For a full list of resources provided by the Dean’s office, click here.
+For a full list of resources provided by the Dean’s Office, click here.

 The Williams Writing Center provides programming that informs, enriches, and extends the experience of writing for Williams College students.
-Through oversight of the student Writing Workshop and consultations with faculty and departments, the Writing Center promotes writing as a purposeful and organic extension of intellectual life at the college.
-Writing workshops and tutoring can be found here.
-To make an appointment with the Interim Director of the Writing Center, Julia Munemo, please email her at email@example.com.
+Through oversight of the student Writing Workshop and consultations with faculty and departments, the Writing Center promotes writing as a purposeful and organic extension of intellectual life at the College.
+To make an appointment with the Director of the Writing Center, Julia Munemo, please email her at email@example.com.

 The Davis Center is part of the Office of Institutional Diversity, Equity and Inclusion and works to engage with complex issues of identity, history, and cultures as they affect intellectual, creative, and social life on campus.
 The center provides resources for anti-racist work on campus as well as support for LGBTQIA+ initiatives.
 It also provides support for students struggling with the inequalities exacerbated by COVID-19 and provides a robust series of programs to create dialogue around inequities and discrimination on and beyond campus.
-The Davis Center also tailors some of these events for our Grad Art student community on an annual basis.
-To learn more about the Davis Center’s resources and read their latest newsletter, click here.
+The Davis Center also tailors some of these events to the Graduate Program student community on an annual basis.